-Our community care team delivers expert, specialist and tailor-made advice across the full range of community care law issues affecting the vulnerable or elderly client or individuals with disabilities or caring responsibilities.
-Cate Searle and Carolyn Hunnisett have experience of working in health and social care.
+Our Community Care Team delivers expert, specialist and tailor-made advice across the full range of Community Care Law issues affecting the vulnerable or elderly client or individuals with disabilities or caring responsibilities.
+Cate Searle and Paula Jones have experience of working in health and social care.
 This enhances their ability to bring effective challenges to decisions made by statutory services.
 We have a strong track record of successful NHS Continuing Healthcare cases and expertise in Mental Capacity Law, Best Interest Decision Making and Safeguarding.
 We are passionate about achieving fair outcomes.

 We are committed to sharing information that allows you to gain a good understanding of the underlying law and processes without having to pay for this initial advice.
 We provide a range of free case studies, fact sheets and advice on our website that clients find invaluable as they begin to navigate the legal complexities of planning and paying for care, especially where there is so much misinformation and incorrect advice in the public domain.